Fade BG Image

 "As expected of us… So, looks like beyond here is mostly unexplored territory?"

-… Hmm, they're being cautious after all.
+… Hmm, cautious after all.
 Will they take the bait?

 "Nn?
 Hey, look at that."